-> #1 in Sleep Product Research

 – Memory foam mattresses, regardless of density, typically have similar owner satisfaction rates, about 80 percent.
 Nevertheless, memory foam mattresses of different density often have different strengths, weaknesses and characteristics.

-– Most heat trap or "sleeping hot" complaints for memory foam beds are for those with medium- and especially high-density foam.
+– Most heat trap or sleeping hot complaints are for memory foam beds with medium- to high-density foam.

 – High-density memory foam is often at least somewhat difficult to move on and get up off, while lower-density foam tends to not have a significant problem in this area.